 Each MBA/JD student is responsible for a thorough knowledge of graduation requirements.
 The Willamette MBA for Business, Government and Not-for-Profit Management will be conferred on MBA/JD students who satisfactorily complete all of the following requirements as listed below within the policies and regulations of the College of Law and Atkinson School.

-- Minimum Law credits required by the College of Law: As per College of Law regulations, all Joint Degree students must complete at least 72 semester hours of course work at WUCL.
-Students should check College of Law requirements in regard to the number of Law credits that must be completed with a letter grade.
+- Minimum Law credits required by the College of Law: As per College of Law regulations, all Joint Degree students must complete at least 72 semester hours of course work at WUCL, 59 hours of which must be letter graded.

 - Minimum MBA credits required by the Atkinson School: MBA/JD students must satisfactorily complete a minimum of 48 approved credits of MBA course work: The 48 credits of MBA course work, must include thirty-three (33) credits of required courses (including 3 credits of Experiential Elective course work) and fifteen (15) additional credits of elective course work.